 Vision – People often get vision and mission confused.
 Your corporate vision is about who you want to be, while your mission is how you’re going to get there.
 A vision statement should give all your stakeholders (employees, investors, customers) a good mental image of your desired future state.
-1 x bet The statement can be as little as one sentence but not longer than four.
+The statement can be as little as one sentence but not longer than four.

 For example, Amazon’s vision statement is: “Our vision is to be earth’s most customer centric company; to build a place where people can come to find and discover anything they might want to buy online.”
 McDonald’s is: “McDonald’s vision is to be the world’s best quick service restaurant experience.
 Being the best means providing outstanding quality, service, cleanliness, and value, so that we make every customer in every restaurant smile.”

 Mission – A mission is all about meeting your customers’ needs.
 You must first understand what they value in order to craft a good mission statement, and then use that to help define what you offer your customers and subsequently, help set your goals for achieving your mission.

 For example, Google’s mission statement is: “Organize the world’s information and make it universally accessible and useful.”
 The first few words, “organize the world’s information” speaks to what Google will do to meet customer needs, and “universally accessible” and useful are the goals that can ultimately be measured.
 Google takes it a step further and offers a full page on their corporate philosophy.

 USP – A universal selling proposition (USP) is a short statement that is easy to remember and describes the benefits your customers will receive as a result of doing business with you – hence the word “proposition”.
 This short statement should demonstrate your competitive difference and the emotional needs you meet (fears, frustrations, desires).
 Your USP can also be used as your tagline.